Program in Criminal Justice Policy and Management -- MPA/MPP/MPA-ID Fellowship for Criminal Justice Policy and Management

 Interested candidates should submit their CV and a brief essay (no more than one page single-spaced) outlining relevant skills and experience, interest in the work, and how you anticipate this position being of use in the future.

-Please Note: the fellowship review process requires that we be able to electronically compile your submitted materials into a single document.
+Please Note: the fellowship/scholarship review process requires that we be able to electronically compile your submitted materials into a single document.
 It is imperative, therefore, that none of the documents you submit be protected by passwords or any other means.
 For example, documents submitted as PDFs should be configured to permit edits, changes and copying.
-If the fellowship for which you are applying requires you to submit a letter from a recommender, please remind your recommender not to protect these documents.
-If you do submit protected documents you risk not being considered for the fellowship for which you have applied.
+If the fellowship/scholarship for which you are applying requires you to submit a letter from a recommender, please remind your recommender not to protect these documents.
+If you do submit protected documents you risk not being considered for the fellowship/scholarship for which you have applied.

-Please be advised that it will typically take at least two working days after you submit your fellowship application for its status to be updated in MYFAID.
+Please be advised that it will typically take at least two working days after you submit your fellowship/scholarship application for its status to be updated in MYFAID.

-Additonal Note: Readers of fellowship applications do not have access to admission application materials (letters of recommendation, essays, etc).
+Additional Note: Readers of fellowship/scholarship applications do not have access to admission application materials (letters of recommendation, essays, etc).